bakery/algolia-mongoose-5/README.md

   ◜ Starting a MongoDB deployment to test against...Press any key to exit Connected to mongodb://localhost:27017/dev book saved OK
-Failed to sync with algolia
+Failed to sync with algolia: doc.pushToAlgolia is not a function
 ```